Ryan Hreljac: Charitable fundraiser and activist

-Hreljac became Assistant Project Manager at the foundation in January 2015, in preparation for a June 2015 opening for Project Manager.
+Hreljac became assistant project manager at the foundation in January 2015, in preparation for a June 2015 opening for project manager.
 His on-the-job training included trips to Kenya, Burkina Faso, and Uganda to train locals how to maintain their wells.
 He has also traveled extensively—including Brazil, Mexico, Qatar, and Argentina—to speak about the foundation.

-Awards
+As of June 2023, Hreljac is executive director of the Ryan's Well Foundation, a position he has held since 2019.
+He still appears in media and presents to organizations and school classes worldwide.

+Recognition

 Hreljac received the World of Children Awards in 2003, and a second time at the Montage Beverly Hills in April 2016 as an alumni winner.
 In 2004, he was named a Paul Harris Fellow.
 Hreljac was made a Lifesaver hero by The My Hero Project by late 2010.

 He is the youngest person ever to receive the Order of Ontario.
 He has also been awarded the Canadian Meritorious Service Medal, the Duke of Edinburgh Gold Award, The Wolf Award, and Planet Africa's Nelson Mandela Humanitarian Award.